ydclzby/K-9/README.md

 The head works as a housing for the audio amplifier, speaker and the camera which could not be put into the circuit within the chassis.
 The design was made to be as compact as possible so that the weight would not affect the walking control.
 Moreover, it was made with the same design approach as the legs, where it can be easily put on the servo's circular bit.

 <h2>Chassis</h2>
 The chassis itself was made mainly to house the circuitry, while also holding switches and the OLED display.
 Instead of making one large chassis, it was divided into parts so that only one small part had to be printed in case of any problems.
+The central body of the chassis was made by PETG filament whose flexibility allowed for the components to be assembled easier.

+### Circuitry
+The circuit powering

 ## Software